- Feature Links

 - The library reserves the right to refuse any design at the discretion of library staff.

-*A note on detailed figurines: TCPL uses an FDM (Fused Deposition Modeling) 3D printer with a .35 mm nozzle.
+*TCPL uses an FDM (Fused Deposition Modeling) 3D printer with a .35 mm nozzle.
 With this type of modeling, the object is printed with "supports" to keep the shape of the object stable until the plastic cools enough to hold the shape.
 These "supports" are extra thin layers of plastic that are meant to be broken off once printing is complete.
-These support layers sometimes leave "scarring" on the object and may need to be sanded down to achieve a clean finish on the plastic surface.
+These support layers can leave "scarring" on the object and may need to be sanded down to achieve a clean finish on the plastic surface.

-Keep in mind that when printing small, detail-heavy figurines sanding may not be possible due to the intricate features of the design and it is likely heavy scarring will remain.
+Keep in mind that when printing small, detail-heavy figurines - such as D&D miniatures - sanding may not be possible due to the intricate features of the design and it is likely heavy scarring will remain.
 Although we can always attempt prints of small figurines as requested, these designs often do not turn out as desired.
 For high-detail items, a resin printer will generally yield much better results.

 Online 3D Design Resources